 Implementation approach

-Processes will need to be developed by NESO to assess the data submitted by Generators and Interconnectors and for NESO to then provide DESNZ with updates.
+Processes will need to be developed by NESO to assess the data submitted by Generators and Interconnector Owners and for NESO to then provide the industry with updates.
+NESO will also need to make sure software systems are updated to reflect the proposed change.

-Processes will also need to be developed to define how Generators and Interconnectors will submit the required data to NESO.
+Processes will also need to be developed to define how Generators and Interconnector Owners will submit the required data to NESO.

 Interactions